yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-007_Validate_Password_Allows_Latin_Characters.md

 ## ✅ Expected Result

-The system should accept passwords containing Latin characters and proceed according to validation rules
+A validation message should be displayed indicating that the password does not meet the required complexity rules.
+The system should not allow registration with a password containing only letters